 The rules of intestacy are complex and will vary depending on your circumstances.
 If you are administering the estate of a loved one, who had no will, you may find it helpful to speak with a solicitor.

 In your will you’ll need to nominate an executor, to take legal responsibility after your death for all the paperwork involved, including getting the necessary probate, paying off any debts and distributing the remaining assets according to your wishes.
 If you don’t have a will, someone will instead be appointed to do this (usually your next of kin) and possibly not the person you would choose to take this on for you.

 To ensure your will is legally valid you should have it written by a solicitor, who’ll ensure the correct wording is used and it’s properly signed and witnessed.

 Whilst it is a difficult and expensive process, a will can be disputed, so it’s always worth ensuring it’s as watertight as possible.
 In England and Wales there are typically three grounds for challenging a will:

 - Someone who was financially dependent on you at the time of your death, believes that sufficient provision was not made for them.
 This could be your child or even cohabiting partner.

 - You made your will under the influence or pressure of others, so were coerced into making the decisions you made.

 - You lacked the mental capacity to make the will or the knowledge required to approve its contents.
 This could be because of mental or physical illness.

 That’s the difference a will makes

 The good news is – the heartache, hassle and expense for those you leave behind can be significantly reduced, just by having a legally valid will in place.
 To find out more about getting a will or handling a loved one’s affairs after their death, you should take legal advice.
-At QualitySolicitors we provide a Free First Advice service, so you can call us for a chat to find out more.
+At QualitySolicitors we provide a Free Initial Assessment service, so you can call us for a chat to find out more.